There is something about the unknown that stirs one to explore, take to the open road, and these unknown places in South Africa are no exception.

 Visit these 8 Unknown Places in South Africa at Least Once

 Soaring mountain peaks, antediluvian rock formations, precipitous river valleys, dense forests and the type of savanna plains you’d expect to find only in Story of an African Farm.
 This northern hideout and its jaw-dropping scenery is underexplored and part of a 350-kilometre self-drive route, known as the Waterberg Meander.
 Drive it!

 Where to stay?
-Here our Top recommendations: Jagluiperd Itaga – this bushveld venue offers private safari accommodation and is perfect for honeymoons or a special weekend.
-Jamila Game Lodge – on the northern side of the Welgevonden Private Game Reserve stay in one of only five chalets in amongst wild seringa trees.
+Here our Top recommendations: Itaga Private Game Lodge – this luxury game lodge offers private safari accommodation and is perfect for honeymoons or a special weekend.
+Jamila Game Lodge – on the northern side of the Welgevonden Private Game Reserve offers a stay in one of only five chalets in amongst wild seringa trees.

 Herman Charles Bosman Country